Link-Money-Public/react-native-sdk-sample-app/merchant-managed-payment/README.md

 ### Step 1: Install Dependencies

-First, you need to run ```yarn install``` from the link-managed-payment directory to install the dependencies.
+First, you need to run ```yarn install``` from the merchant-managed-payment directory to install the dependencies.

 ### Step 2: Starting Metro

 Next, you will need to start **Metro**.
-For this, open a terminal window, navigate to the link-managed-payment directory, and run the following command:
+For this, open a terminal window, navigate to the merchant-managed-payment directory, and run the following command:

 ```bash